-For traders looking to take advantage of the price movements surrounding an acquisition via CFD trading or spread betting, the cost of purchase and premium paid are important factors to consider, as they can signal how the acquiring and target companies’ shares are likely to move in the short term:
+For traders looking to take advantage of the price movements surrounding an acquisition via CFD trading, the cost of purchase and premium paid are important factors to consider, as they can signal how the acquiring and target companies’ shares are likely to move in the short term:

 The acquiring company’s share price will generally fall during an acquisition, as investors factor in potential issues such as a reduction in the acquiring company’s cash reserves (or increased debt), anticipated problems integrating the two firms, or a premium that has pushed the target company’s price above fair market value.

 For example, Facebook shares fell by 3.4% in trading on 21 February 2014, immediately following Mark Zuckerberg’s announcement that the firm would buy Whatsapp for $19 billion.
 However, it should be noted that the company’s shares had recovered most of their value by the time the market closed.

 Conversely, if the price of the acquisition appears to reflect fair value or, in rare cases, appears to be a ‘steal’, the acquiring firm’s shares are likely to rise as additional buyers enter the market.

 The target company’s shares will typically rise as the markets adjust to reflect the premium paid.
 For example, LinkedIn shares jumped by 47% in afternoon trading on 13 June 2016 after Microsoft announced it would be acquiring the firm for $26.2 billion (a 50% premium) – in part because investors could see potential synergies between the two business-focused firms.